 your tax file number; and/or

-information concerning our products and services you may use.
+information concerning your use of our products and services.

 We generally do not collect sensitive information about you unless required by applicable laws or rules.
 Sensitive information includes information in relation to:

 political or religious beliefs;

 criminal records; and/or